 If a person making a distribution as an income tax withholding entity fails to comply with the obligations and fails to declare and transfer the income tax withheld to the tax authority, the income tax will be recovered from the person making the distribution.
-If income is received from a person that is not subject to the obligation to withhold income tax (for instance, the renting of an apartment from one private individual to another), the recipient of the income must declare their income and pay their own income tax.
+If income is received from a person that is not subject to the obligation to withhold income tax (for instance, the renting of an apartment from one private individual to another), the recipient of the income must declare their income and pay income tax.

-2.3.3 Capital Gains
+2.3.3.
+Capital Gains

-In Estonia, capital gains are treated as ordinary income of Estonian resident companies and are only taxed as profit distributions.
+In Estonia, capital gains are treated as ordinary business income of Estonian-resident companies and are only taxed when forming part of the distributed profits.

-2.4 Tax Compliance
+2.4.
+Tax Compliance

-The taxable period of corporate entities is a calendar month, the income tax shall be returned and paid monthly by the 10th of the following month.
-Taxpayers are obliged to calculate and declare their income.
-Usually no tax assessment notice is given.
+The taxable period of corporate entities is a calendar month, the income tax shall be returned and paid monthly on the 10th day of the following month at the latest.
+Taxpayers are obliged to calculate and declare their income without a separate tax assessment notice from the tax authorities.

-2.4.1 Employment Register
+2.4.1.
+Employment Register